-In the past Broadland Council has expressed a desire for a train station to service the Broadland Business Park on the Bittern line which would facilitate even easier train journeys.
+Broadland Council has previously expressed a desire for a train station to service the Broadland Business Park on the Bittern line.

 Alternative Outreach

 With low visitors at either Office, Members are invited to consider other outreach opportunities including mobile office vans or hub and spoke application.